Future of intranets: 8 intranet trends to watch out for in 2023

 These days, an employee intranet needs carefully designed and streamlined mobile applications.
 If you can start off with something that will allow employees to access and create relevant content, get jobs done from a mobile device, integrate other mobile applications and receive important notifications, then your enterprise will be set up for successful intranet adoption.

 With remote working on the rise, the “office” becomes less of a physical space and more of a digital and remote one.
 The mobile features also help connect your workforce any time and any place.
 It also helps your commuting staff to keep up with the company happenings while on-the-go.

 Invest in mobile-friendly interfaces when choosing or designing your employee intranet.
 Look for touchscreen optimization, smart innovation, and responsive software for mobile devices.

 - Social intranet features & personal profiles

 We already talked about it: Social intranet software.
 We’re of course talking about the intranet trend that incorporates user-generated content and social elements popularized by apps like Facebook, Instagram, LinkedIn and more.

 While blogs, forums, and chat features allow for more interactivity, they aren’t new for employee intranets.
 We’re now seeing a trend towards personal profiles of employees in intranets.
 Think of your external social media profile within the internal network.
-People take pride in their own personal brand and story; integrating that into your workplace will keep employees engaged and connected.
+People take pride in their own personal brand and story; integrating that into your workplace will keep employees engaged and connected and will improve teamwork.